For this article I researched the answer to a common weight loss dilemma: why am I losing weight but not inches off my ___ (belly, hips, or wherever)?

 *nutrigenomics– the science that studies the relationship between our genetics vis-à-vis our nutrition & health.

-Bottom line though: Leveling up your diet & your exercise program will be your true ticket to eventual success, even if your genetics slow your progress down a little.
+Bottom line though: Leveling up your diet & your exercise program will be your true ticket to eventual success, even if your genetics slow your progress down a little along the way.

 Weight loss without seeing results: the 4 main types